przemyslaw-serwicki/code-test-backend/Comments.md

 * Returning just integer from the service does not bring much information.
 It would be good to return IApplicationResult (unfortunately one of microservices already returns integer).
-Thanks to that, when this service will be potentially used by some client (via WebAPI endpoint), we can return appropriate status code and list of errors to client.
+Thanks to that, when this service will be potentially used by some client (via WebAPI endpoint), we can return appropriate HTTP status code and list of errors to client.

 * Personally I wouldn't call microservice if CompanyNumber is 0 (it depends on business requirements)

-* I prefer to have calculation of applicationId based on application result divided into if statements instead of one-liner - I did it in my solution
+* I prefer to have calculation of applicationId (that's based on application result) divided into IF statements (instead of one-liner).
+I did it in my solution - I feel it improves readability :)

-* Products contain a lot of properties with type decimal.
+* Products classes contain a lot of properties with type 'decimal'.
-Maybe type 'double' will be enough but it depends on business requirements - so it's not a concern for this moment
+Maybe type 'double' will be enough but it depends on business requirements - so I am not marking it as a concern for this moment